bharathk-github/hello-world-javascript-action/README.md

 ```

-### Example:-3 Deploy using versions and authToken
+### Example:-3 Deploy versions using authToken to authenticate

 ```yaml
 name: Deploy to UCD